-The programme will be open to graduates approved by the Faculty of Medicine and Health Sciences.
-Candidates will be permitted to enter for the MSc if they hold a primary degree in nursing or other qualification deemed equivalent by the Faculty of Medicine and Health Sciences.
+The programme will be open to graduates approved by the college.
+Candidates will be permitted to enter for the MSc if they hold a primary degree in nursing or other qualification deemed equivalent by the college.

 The programme will be full-time, covering twelve months, or part-time over two calendar years.